-HINT: That’s what all of the hip exercises in this workout do and why it works so well!
+HINT: That’s what all of the hip exercises in this hip dip workout do and why it works so well!

-Pin this Workout to Pinterest so you’ll have it forever
+Pin this Hip Dip Workout to Pinterest so you’ll have it forever

-- Do each hip dip exercises 30 times each to complete one full round, or set.
+- Do each hip dip exercise 30 times each to complete one full round, or set.

 - Do 4 full rounds – or sets – of all of the exercises to complete the workout.

-- For the best results, do hip dip exercises 2 times a week.
+- For the best results, do this hip dip workout 2 times a week.

 - To add more intensity you can use ankle weights or resistance bands.

-- TIP: For the best possible results, follow a meal plan and complete full body training program.
+- TIP: For the best possible results, follow a one of my meal plans and complete full body training programs.

-Ready to being getting rid of hip dips?
+Ready to begin getting rid of hip dips?
 Let’s do this!

 When you’re done with this work, leave me a comment and let me know if you felt the burn.